LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ### Do I need to find all of the issues?

 Nope.
-This isn't a competition, don't put yourself under pressure, find what you can and then when you cannot find anymore, compare your findings, with ours.
+This isn't a competition, don't put yourself under pressure, find what you can and then when you cannot find anything else, compare your findings, with ours.
 This is more applicable if you are just starting out, we all have to start somewhere, we mostly all get stuff wrong and sometimes, we can go down a rabbit hole learning about something we haven't previously encountered.

 ### What do I need?